8 Common Filler Mistakes and How to Fix Them

 7. Damaging Drywall

-Forcing fillers into place, especially when scribing, can end up scratching or gouging the drywall behind it.
-And then you're left with another project that’s a pain to fix after cabinets are installed.
+Forcing fillers into place, especially when scribing, can scratch and gouge the drywall behind it, and then you're left with another problem that’s a pain to fix.

 8. Getting Lazy with Angled Fillers

-If you're dealing with angled cabinet fillers (like bump-outs), a single 45° cut may seem faster, but there's a big problem with just making the one simple cut.
-You'll cut a seem that's off center from the corner being cut.
-And if you have a countertop or molding over the seem then you've basically broken some of the symmetry in your install.
+If you're dealing with angled cabinet fillers, a single 45 degree cut may seem faster, but there's a problem with this approach.
+The seam will be off center from the corner, and if you have a countertop or molding over the seam, then you have broken some of the symmetry in the installation.

-The Fix: Use two 22.5° cuts instead.
-It results in a more symmetrical, professional look since the seem won't be offset one way or another.
+The Fix: Use two 22 1/2 degree cuts instead.
+It results in a more symmetrical look since the seam won't be offset one way or the other.

-Be sure to watch our video going over these mistakes which you can access here: Click to Watch the Video!
+Be sure to watch our video about these mistakes which you can access by clicking here!